 An eclectic collection of websites with intriguing visual content.

-That’s it.
-All rights belong to the respective owners.
+All rights belong to respective site owners.

 Collected and archived by Kevin Cleynhens from Belgium.
 I’ve always been fascinated by the illustrations on these and was excited to find this massive repository.
 It’s particularly interesting to see how the cards have changed over time.
 Older cards included more text and actual photographs of people while newer ones are mostly limited to simple illustrations of passengers calmly going about the business of dealing with a plane crash or water landing or whatever.